 The Congressionally designated, nationally significant, El Camino Real de los Tejas National Historic Trail was originally established to connect a series of missions and posts between Mexico City, Mexico and Los Adaes, the first capital of the province of Texas.
 The Trail constituted the only primary overland route from the Rio Grande to the Red River Valley in Louisiana during the Spanish Colonial Period from 1690-1821.

 In order to ensure broad representation across the Trail, our association divides the Trail into four regions.
 Each region has two regional board members.
 Additionally, another seven at-large board members represent the Trail as a whole.

-El Camino Real de los Tejas National Historic Trail Association is an advocacy group that seeks to protect the historic integrity of the trail, to educate the public about its significance, and to promote resource development, interpretation, and tourism along its path.
+El Camino Real de los Tejas National Historic Trail Association seeks to protect the historic integrity of the trail, to educate and engage the public about its significance, and to promote resource development, interpretation, and tourism along its path.

 The Board of Directors is composed of 15 individuals from four geographic regions along the Trail that are outlined in our Association Bylaws.

 Since obtaining the status of a 501(c)3 non-profit organization in 2007, the Association has built a strong foundation through partnerships with local, state, and federal agencies, as well as individuals across Texas and Louisiana.
 Additionally, the Association has maintained relationships with partner organizations in Mexico and Spain.

 Originally based in San Marcos at Texas State University, the Association has been housed in Austin since 2011.
 In addition to a volunteer 15 member board, the Association employs a full-time executive director, a part-time staff member, and multiple interns.